MagicalArtistJenniferSeeley/CortanaExtensions/README.md

 Custom Markup Format
 =======

 This Code uses a Custom Markup format to Deserialise a String for use in ListenFor and PhraseList cases, these can be very useful if you want the translator to create different ways of Saying a command that feels natural for that language.
-To help the translators, either copy and modify the below Descriptions, or link to this page in your XLF or ResX comments.
+To help the translators, either copy and modify the below Descriptions, or link to this section using "tinyurl.com/CortanaCustomMarkup" in your XLF or ResX comments.

 **ListenForGroups (Example shown for Search terms):**
 Create multiple different suggestions for what Cortana can Listen for to register a Command.